vjpsyverson/CCCBiol3Labs/README.md

 # CCCBiol3Labs
 This repository hosts the most current version of the Biol-3 lab manual used by Clovis Community College (in Clovis, CA, not NM).
-The

 ## For CCC Students and Faculty
 If you are a Clovis Community College student or biology instructor, you have probably been directed here to print yourself a copy of the lab book.
 Download the file titled "LabWorkbook_NoCover.pdf" and print it in grayscale, no color needed; it's 146 pages long.
 You can also download the one-page file "LabWorkbookCover_Color.pdf" and print it if you want a cover for your copy; this will look better in color, of course, but will still be readable if printed in grayscale.